Top 10 Benefits of Using SubmittalLink Instead of Excel for Construction Submittals

 Common Excel Submittal Problems

-- Zero real-time visibility – Team members constantly ask "what's the latest log?"
+• Zero real-time visibility.
+Project team members constantly ask "what's the latest log?"

 The problem isn't you.
 It's that Excel makes you do everything manually.
-Every notification.
+Every notification and email.
 Every status update.
 Every file attachment lives somewhere else.
+There's no centralized submittal log, no complete audit trail, and no way for multiple users to work from the same up to date information without creating version conflicts.

 It works... until it doesn't.
-And on bigger projects?
+And on bigger projects with 30+ subcontractors and consultants?
 It really doesn't.

-Top 10 Benefits of Using SubmittalLink Instead of Excel
+Submittal Software vs Excel: Top 10 Benefits of Using SubmittalLink

-Let me break down what actually changes when you switch to purpose-built construction submittal software:
+Let me break down what actually changes when you switch from Excel spreadsheets to purpose-built construction submittal software.
+This is the core of the submittal software vs Excel decision, and it comes down to automation vs. manual effort at every step.

 With SubmittalLink: